 Indigenous Smith Students and Allies (ISSA)

 ISSA is committed to educating the Smith community about social, economic and cultural issues affecting the Native American populations of the United States.
 ISSA strives to be a resource and support group for students who identify as Native American, American Indian or as part of an indigenous population; they also reach out to nonnative membership, to further cultural understanding and broaden the support group on campus.
 ISSA works to raise awareness of local, national and global indigenous issues by bringing faculty and speakers to campus, showing films and encouraging students to take coursework toward the Five College Certificate of Native American Indian Studies.
 ISSA often collaborates with the indigenous organizations on other campuses to build a network of support and community.
+ISSA is currently inactive.
+Students interested in reactivating this organization should email the director.

 International Students' Organization (ISO)